OSS Self-Hosted Configuration

 Environment Variable Description

-GA_ENABLE The existence of this variable will enable the Google Analytics for the application.
+GA_ENABLE The existence of this variable will enable Google Analytics for the application.

 Throttling

-Throttling enforces a minimum time interval between subsequent HTTP requests from a particular client, as well as by defining a maximum number of allowed HTTP requests per a given time period (per second, minute, hourly, or daily).
+Throttling enforces a minimum time interval between subsequent HTTP requests from a particular client, as well as defining a maximum number of allowed HTTP requests per time period.

 Environment Variable Description Default Value

-PWP__THROTTLING__MINUTE The maximum number of allowed HTTP requests per minute 120
+PWP__THROTTLING__MINUTE Maximum allowed HTTP requests per minute 120

-PWP__THROTTLING__SECOND The maximum number of allowed HTTP requests per second 60
+PWP__THROTTLING__SECOND Maximum allowed HTTP requests per second 60

 Logging